-Due to these startling figures, The World Health Organisation are focusing World Health Day 2016 on diabetes, aiming to increase awareness of the rise in diabetes and its consequences.
+Due to these startling figures, The World Health Organisation is focusing on World Health Day 2016 on diabetes, aiming to increase awareness of the rise in diabetes and its consequences.

-In this article, we explore what this health condition is and take a look at the ways in which it can be controlled and managed.
+In this article, we explore what this health condition is and take a look at how it can be controlled and managed.

 Before we delve into effective ways to manage diabetes, firstly we need to understand what it is.
 There are two forms of this health condition, type 1 and type 2.
 Type 1 diabetes affects any age, but it is more common in children and young people - it occurs when your pancreas can’t make insulin.

-Type 2 diabetes tends to affect older people and is more common - in this case, your pancreas can’t make sufficient insulin or body cells don’t react to insulin in the correct manner.
+Type 2 diabetes tends to affect older people and is more common - in this case, your pancreas can’t make sufficient insulin or body cells don’t correctly react to insulin.

 A healthy lifestyle is one of the key things needed to help keep diabetes at bay.